vexide/vexide/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-## What your the motivation for this feature?
+## What's the motivation for this feature?
 <!--
 For example:
 - I'm frustrated when [...] happens